jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 {
     "file_types":"csv,json",
     "number_of_files_limit":10,
-    "file_size_limit":1048576
+    "file_size_limit":10485760
 }

 # constraints_tenant2.json
 {
     "file_types":"json",
-    "number_of_files_limit":5,
+    "number_of_files_limit":15,
-    "file_size_limit":1048576
+    "file_size_limit":10485760
 }
 ```

 ## 2. Each tenant will put the tenant's data files to be ingested into a staging directory, client-staging-input-directory within mysimbdp (the staging directory is managed by the platform).
 Each tenant provides its ingestion programs/pipelines, clientbatchingestapp, which will take the tenant's files as input, in client-staging-input-directory, and ingest the files into mysimbdp-coredms.
 Any clientbatchingestapp must perform at least one type of data wrangling to transform data elements in files to another structure for ingestion.
 As a tenant, explain the design of clientbatchingestapp and provide one implementation.
 Note that clientbatchingestapp follows the guideline of mysimbdp given in the next Point 3.
 (1 point)

-clientbatchingestapp has the following steps:
+clientbatchingestapp design:
-* file input: client-staging-input-directory
+* input: files in client-staging-input-directory
-* data wrangling: from csv to json
+* data wrangling: from csv to json, add new field "tenant_name"
-* batch insert to mysimbdp-coredms
+* action: batch insert to mysimbdp-coredms
 * output: metrics

 ## 3. As the mysimbdp provider, design and implement a component mysimbdp-batchingestmanager that invokes tenant's clientbatchingestapp to perform the ingestion for available files in client-staging-input-directory. mysimbdp imposes the model that clientbatchingestapp has to follow but clientbatchingestapp is, in principle, a blackbox to mysimbdp-batchingestmanager.
 Explain how mysimbdp-batchingestmanager knows the list of clientbatchingestapp and decides/schedules the execution of clientbatchingestapp for tenants.
 (1 point)

-mysimbdp-batchingestmanager has the following steps:
+mysimbdp-batchingestmanager design:
-* listen to client-staging-input-directory using `watchdog` library
+* watch the client-staging-input-directory using `watchdog` library
-* if new files are added, there are a few steps
+* if new files are added, mysimbdp-batchingestmanager will receive an event.
+There are a few steps
-    * retrieve the tenant's name from the file name
+    * retrieve the tenant's name `[tenant_name]` from the file name
-    * check the constraints of `constraints_[tenant_name].json` to see if the new files are valid or not
+    * check the constraints of `constraints_[tenant_name].json` to see if the new file is valid or not
-    * if it is valid, invoke clientbatchingestapp using `importlib` library based on file_names; if it is not valid, we move the files to client-staging-input-invalid-directory
+    * if it is valid, invoke `clientbatchingestapp-[tenant_name].py` using `importlib` library according to different tenant names; if it is not valid, we move the file to client-staging-input-invalid-directory
-    * if invoking clientbatchingestapp is successful, we delete the files; if not, we move the files to client-staging-input-failed-directory
+    * if invoking `clientbatchingestapp-[tenant_name].py` is successful, we delete the file; if not, we move the file to client-staging-input-failed-directory
-        * here is one possible problem: if we execute the failed file again, how to ensure idempotence
+        * here is one possible problem: if we execute the failed file again, how to ensure idempotence.
+We can use a database to store the information of the files that have been executed failed, such as how many lines are inserted successfully, so, when the failed file is executed again and it can ensure idempotence.
+But, in this assignment, I have not implemented this feature.
 * the batchingestmanager can support various schedule policy
     * first come first serve (default), which is implemented in this assignment.
-It depends on when the `watchdog` library detects the new files.
+It depends on the order in which the `watchdog` library detects the new files.
-    * prority policy based on the `constraints_[tenant_name].json` (not implemented)
+    * prority policy according to the `constraints_[tenant_name].json` (not implemented).
+For example, the tenant with higher priority will be executed first.